 The main beach of the village is located east of the local harbor and stretches to the east till river Keratokambitis.
-This part is quite organized, since it is adjacent to the village.
+This part is quite organized since it is adjacent to the village.
 There are big pebbles in places and it is a good choice for snorkeling.
 As you walk eastwards, the beach gets calmer and more secluded.
-The next part of the beach is called called Monobouka and is close to the settlement called Kapsali, with a few tourist facilities around.
-Monobouka beach has sand and shallow waters, ideal for children.
+The next part of the beach is called Monobouka and is close to the settlement called Kapsali, with a few tourist facilities around.
+Monobouka Beach has sand and shallow waters, ideal for children.
 There are many tamarisk trees offering shade.

 A few words about the area of Keratokambos

 The settlements of Keratokambos and Kastri are built in a valley, formed at the exit of several wild gorges.
-Keratokambitis river crosses the valley through the rugged gorge of Portela.
-In the region of Richtra you can see a beautiful waterfall with 10m height, which is worth visiting (in spring).
+Keratokambitis River crosses the valley through the rugged gorge of Portela.
+In the region of Richtra, you can see a beautiful waterfall with a 10m height, which is worth visiting (in spring).
 Another impressive gorge of the area is that of Kavousi and this of “Piskopi Pidima” (i.e. Bishop’s Jump), which is an extension of Portela.
 Its name is taken after a myth according to which the Turks once chased a bishop, who reached with his horse the edge of the gorge.
 He wanted to avoid falling into the hands of the Turks and decided to jump from the cliff.
-However, the horse made a huge leap till the opposite side and they both survived.
+However, the horse made a huge leap to the opposite side and they both survived.
 For this miracle, the Bishop built the church of St. George near the gorge.